 How to Apply

-If you are interested in being a part of the ISS program, please complete the ISS Applicant Questionnaire and submit it, along with your cover letter and resume, to firstname.lastname@example.org.
+If you are interested in being a part of the ISS program, please complete and submit the ISS Applicant Questionnaire, References Consent Form, cover letter and resume, to email@example.com.

 Recruitment Services screen all resumes and conduct interviews as the needs arise.
 We do our best to select those which best align with our current needs.
 If selected for an interview, we will contact you by telephone or email to arrange an interview time.
 You will be required to provide at minimum two recent work-related references and complete an on-site software skills assessment on MS Word and Excel along with a typing test.